TypeCellOS/TypeCell/README.md

 - [Monaco](https://github.com/microsoft/monaco-editor): the open source editor that also powers VS Code
 - [Yjs](https://github.com/yjs/yjs): CRDT for multi-user collaboration
 - [MobX](https://mobx.js.org/): for our Reactive Runtime
-- [Matrix](https://www.matrix.org): the backend of TypeCell.org is a single Matrix instance, using [Matrix-CRDT](https://github.com/yousefed/matrix-crdt) to store and collaborate on "documents as chat rooms"
 - [ESM.sh](https://www.esm.sh/): for dynamic ESM imports from NPM
 - [Typescript](https://www.typescriptlang.org/): for our compiler and language toolkit